alexwlchan/scripts/fs/README.md

         "description": "prints the directory which is the deepest child of the given directory" },
     {
-        "name": "emptydir.py",
-        "description": "removes any empty directories under the current one (including directories that are empty aside from files that can be safely deleted, e.g. <code>.DS_Store</code>)"
-    },
-    {
         "name": "flatten",
         "description": """
         flattens a directory structure.